camgitblame/tag_gen/README.md

 ## Streamlit App

-A companion Streamlit app can be used to interactively explore generated tagline.
+A companion Streamlit app can be used to interactively explore generated taglines from 6 models.

-Run the app locally
+Run the app locally:

 ```bash
 streamlit run app.py
 ```
-We deployed at:
+We deployed the app at:

 https://taggen.streamlit.app/